UU-ER/AdOpT-NET0/docs/source/DataManagement.rst

 Input Data Management
 -----------------------
+To define an energy system to optimize, you need to (1) define a topology, i.e. which carriers, nodes, technologies and networks are part of the system and (2) define the input data, e.g. weather data, technology performance, etc.
-Input data management works with the class ``src.data_management.handle_input_data.DataHandle`` class.
+The topology is defined with the class ``src.data_management.handle_topology.SystemTopology``.
+The input data management works with the class ``src.data_management.handle_input_data.DataHandle`` class.
 It lets you import and manage input data.
-The module ``src.data_management.create_templates`` contains functions creating empty templates for specifiying the system topology and network.
 The module ``src.data_management.import_functions`` contains functions importing data from external sources.

 Input data can be clustered to reduce the spatial resolution.
 This can be done using a k-means algorithm that is provided in the subclass ``src.data_management.handle_input_data.ClusteredDataHandle``.
 See also below